oils-for-unix/oils.vim/doc/algorithms.md

 1. **Coarse Parsing** - Using a regex-based system like Vim or TextMate, it's possible to **accurately** recognize YSH "lexer modes", and produce an excellent highlighter.
-1. **Context-Free Parsing** - The philosophy of Tree-sitter.
+1. **Context-Free Parsing** - The model of Tree-sitter is resilient, incremental context-free parsing.
    - YSH should eventually have a Tree-sitter grammar.
-But this project is tricky because context-free grammars are too limited for "real languages".
+But this is tricky because context-free grammars are too limited for "real languages".
 As with most Tree-sitter grammars (Python, JavaScript, C), recognizing YSH will require writing **C code** in an external scanner.
 1. **Full Parsing** - we could use the YSH parser itself to create a 100% accurate syntax highlighter, though it won't be useful in text editors.
+   - `ysh --tool syntax-tree myscript.ysh` shows you the syntax tree.

+The idea is that different tools have different computational models, so we have to express YSH syntax within those limits.

 ## Background: YSH Syntax Has Lexer Modes